joshamilton/argonaut/docs/usage.md

 <...>
 ```
 For best results, please provide full paths.
 Paths have been truncated for readability.

+For detailed information about parameters, please refer to the [config](../nextflow.config) file.

 General tips for your params file:
 * The input path should point to your ONT samplesheet (or PacBio HiFi samplesheet if no ONT available, or Illumina samplesheet if no long reads).
 The short input path should point to your Illumina samplesheet.
 The pb_input path should point to your PacBio HiFi samplesheet.